 Local authorities also have duties to safeguard and promote the welfare of children in relation to its functions under section 175 of the Education Act 2002.

 As well as the education service provided by the local authority, schools (both maintained and independent) and Further Education institutions, including 6th form colleges, have duties to safeguard and promote the welfare of their pupils who are under 18.
-Guidance about these education duties is contained in Keeping Children Safe in Education: for schools and colleges (March 2015).
+Guidance about these education duties is contained in Keeping Children Safe in Education

 Specific Roles and Responsibilities of Agencies

-Chapter 2 of Working Together to Safeguard Children 2015 sets out the specific roles and responsibilities of the following:
+Chapter 2 of Working Together to Safeguard Children 2018 sets out the specific roles and responsibilities of those listed in 12.2.6.

 The police have a primary responsibility to protect life, prevent crime and bring offenders to justice.
 All police officers and staff have a duty to safeguard children from abuse and neglect.